Dan Savage: Comments on transgender issues

 In 2011, J. Bryan Lowder of Slate stated wrote Savage "often takes heat for his less-than-refined statements on issues like the existence of male bisexuality, the responsibility of asexuals to 'come out' before dating, and, indeed, certain issues surrounding transgenderism."
 Savage has repeatedly been the focus of controversy for his use of slurs regarding the transgender community, other remarks regarding trans issues, and for claiming as a joke that Rob McKenna, who was attorney general of Washington from 2005 to 2013, is a transgender man, though he is not.
 He has been glitter bombed three times, twice in 2011 and once in 2012, by protesters who alleged that he is transphobic, among other accusations.

-In 2014, during a seminar at the University of Chicago on social media, Savage discussed his past use of the word "tranny".
+In 2014, during a seminar at the University of Chicago about social media, Savage discussed his past use of the word "tranny".
 He objected to a student's request that he use the phrase "T-slur" instead, and gave examples of other slurs.
 Some students criticized him, claiming that he tried to make the student feel threatened and uncomfortable.
 A University representative said, "A guest used language that provoked a spirited debate.
 The speaker was discussing how hurtful words can be repurposed and used to empower; at no point did he direct any slurs at anyone."
 Savage later thanked the University for standing up for him and demanded an apology from those who had accused him of hatred towards trans people.